×

 This processor does not convert non-monotonic sums and exponential histograms.

-The Cumulative to Delta Processor is a Technology Preview feature only.
+The Cumulative-to-Delta Processor is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

 For more information about the support scope of Red Hat Technology Preview features, see Technology Preview Features Support Scope.

-Example of an OpenTelemetry Collector custom resource with an enabled Cumulative to Delta Processor
+Example of an OpenTelemetry Collector custom resource with an enabled Cumulative-to-Delta Processor

 # ...